-2016: Dr Jeremy Owen, Victoria University of Wellington, School of Biological Sciences, has been awarded a Rutherford Discovery Fellowship for research entitled: 'Biomembrane nanotechnologies for exploring pathogen respiratory adaptation to identify and develop novel antibiotics'.
+2016: Dr Jeremy Owen, Victoria University of Wellington, School of Biological Sciences, has been awarded a Rutherford Discovery Fellowship for research entitled: 'Harnessing the Biosynthetic Potential of Uncultivated Microbes for the Discovery of New Antibiotics".

 Dr Owen completed his PhD at Victoria University of Wellington in 2010, where he studied the genetics and enzymology of bacterial natural product biosynthesis.
 From 2011-2015 he was a postdoctoral associate in the Laboratory of Genetically Encoded Small Molecules at the Rockefeller University in New York City.
 During this time, he developed approaches for discovering new drug candidates from bacteria that cannot be readily cultivated.
 Dr Owen returned to New Zealand funded by a Marsden Fast Start grant, and was appointed senior lecturer in the School of Biological Sciences at Victoria University of Wellington in 2016.
 He currently leads a research group that is focused on discovering new antibiotic candidates to combat drug resistant bacterial infections.
 The particular focus of his laboratory is the use of DNA sequencing and synthetic biological approaches to access compounds that are produced by bacteria that cannot be grown in a laboratory.